frankfarrell/terraform-provider-redshift/README.md

 ## TODO
 1. All the other resources!
 2. Port this to postgres
-3. Rollback on failure by calling Delete
-4. Handle cascading deletes properly
+3. Handle cascading deletes properly